SlinkierApple13/BukkitPlugin.Railchess/README.md

 The player with the most points wins.

 ### Scoring
-Each station has a `station value`, which is equal to the number of its neighbouring stations.
+Each station has a "station value," which is equal to the number of its neighbouring stations.
 By claiming a station, a player gains points equal to the station's value.

 ### Movement